maphew/openwrt-yamon/readme.txt

 ----------
 By default, the standard YAMon reports which you are adding to your router contain references JavaScript (JS) and Cascading Style Sheet (CSS) files that are hosted at my domain (http://usage-monitoring.com).
 My ISP provides me with visitor traffic reports which that means that I get anonymous usage statistics relating to this content.

 A number of users have raised this as a legitimate (yet, IMHO, unfounded) privacy/web tracking concern.
-To address this concern, I
+To address this, I
 1. am making sure that everyone is aware that some files are hosted at my domain and that I get usage statistics from my ISP, and
 2. have added an optional parameter to 'config.file' that will copy the files to your router so that you can host the files locally on your router.

 Why do I host the JS and CSS files?
 First and foremost because it allows me to make corrections and updates to the reports in a much faster fashion.
-I also do not have to create a new zip archive for every update and I do not have take as much time to craft update notifications in the DD-WRT forum.
+I do not have to create a new zip archive for every update and I do not have take as much time to craft update notifications in the DD-WRT forum.
 It also means that:
 - less space is required on your router to store these files
 - you always see the latest/greatest version of the reports, and
 - you only have to update your router when there are changes within the bash scripts (which is becoming increasingly infrequent).

 As indicated above, my ISP provides me with anonymous usage information (typical of any web server).
 I do get ISP addresses but more often than not, those are internal - e.g., 192.168.1.1, etc.  The server logs do *NOT* give any information about your yamon configuration, the internal workings of your router or the traffic on your network... and quite honestly, if I was really interested in gathering that info, it'd be far more efficient/effective if I hid that functionality in the bash script on your router rather than in a JavaScript file on an external server.
 (And I stress that I *HAVE* not done that!)

-Please note that I also use two other external JavaScript libraries in the reports - jQuery (for general dynamic functionality) and the Google Visualize libraries (for the graphs and gauges).
+Please note that I also use other external JavaScript libraries in the reports - in particular, jQuery (for general dynamic functionality) and the Google Visualize libraries (for the graphs and gauges).
 Rest assured that at least one of those two organizations has access to far better tracking technology than what I get from my ISP.

 I am not trying minimize these concerns... they are legitimate.
 But please trust me, when I say that I'm not hosting the content because I want to track your usage in any way.